-Appointments may be made in person, by telephone or using the internet (GP appointments only).
+Appointments may be made in person by attending the surgery, by telephone or using the internet (GP appointments only).
 Please make a separate appointment for each person.

 The length of a GP appointment is 15 minutes, a nurse appointment 15 minutes and a HCA appointment 10 minutes.
 If you have several issues to discuss, please book a double appointment..